Jason Newsted: Echobrain and departure from Metallica

 Hetfield once revealed that the initial writing sessions without Newsted were unsatisfying and that "the music was not all it could have been."
-He also admitted in October 2022 that the song "All Within My Hands" was about Newsted's departure, stating that he used it as a means of documenting his internal problems, talking about how “love is control” in the lyrics and crushing everything in his hands to mold Newsted into doing what he was told.
+He also admitted in October 2022 that the song "All Within My Hands" was about Newsted's departure, stating that he used it as a means of documenting his internal problems, talking about how "love is control" in the lyrics and crushing everything in his hands to mold Newsted into doing what he was told.

 After releasing three studio albums, Newsted left Echobrain in 2004 and the group disbanded a year later.

+Papa Wheelie

+In 1997, Newsted formed Papa Wheelie at his home studio The Chophouse.
+In 2001, the band consisted of Joe "Joefus" Ledesma and Steven Wiig and recorded the album "Unipsycho" in Walnut Creek, CA. In 2002, Papa Wheelie recorded "Live Lycanthropy" at The Plant in Sausalito, California.
+After a hiatus, they reconvened to play a series of live shows in late 2011 in the San Francisco Bay Area performing with Anvil and Kyuss Lives.
+The band recorded a third album in 2011 which included two cover songs by Motorhead and Van Halen.
+The album is yet to be released.

 Ozzy Osbourne

 Newsted joined Canadian thrash metal band Voivod in 2002.
 Coincidentally, he was also Trujillo's replacement in Osbourne's band during Ozzfest 2003, which included Voivod as a Second Stage act.
 During an MTV interview, both Osbourne and Newsted showed enthusiasm in writing an album together, with Osbourne comparing Newsted to "a young Geezer Butler".
 However, this would not come to fruition as Newsted left Osbourne upon finishing tour duties in late 2003.
 He would soon be replaced by Rob Zombie bassist Rob "Blasko" Nicholson.

 Focusing on Voivod, Newsted recorded two albums before his participation in Rock Star Supernova, a supergroup created through reality television series Rock Star: Supernova in 2006.